Getting Started

 - ./app:/app

 Use docker compose up -d to start the app.
 As with the docker run method, a user account for the Automad dashboard is created automatically, and the account credentials can be viewed in the container logs.
-After installation, configure the email settings to enable transactional emails and contact forms.

 The source code for the official Docker images can be found here: